Tobolino/skills-introduction-to-github/PROFILE.md

-Welcome to my profile readme.
+Welcome to my GITHub profile.